Information about our online HeadBuilder application.

 The bottom line is this: if close enough is good enough, order away!
 You won't be disappointed.
 If you're looking for a spot-on match, we'll give it a shot, but it may not work.
-And if it doesn't, we told you so! :)back to top
+And if it doesn't, we told you so! :)

-Cost for something like this runs in the $300 - $500 range the cost of the head.
+Cost for something like this runs in the $300 - $500 range in addition to the cost of the head.

 We also offer many different sparkle finishes, sequin sparkles, holographics, diamond plates, mirror chromes, carbon fibers...you name it!
 These finishes differ from the glass glitters available on many drumkits since they have to be thin enough to sound good, but oftentimes they are a close enough match to compliment the finish and still look good.
 Drumkit wraps resemble formica counter tops and are obviously not suitable for use on a vibrating membrane.